 - It comes in hundreds of colors.
 Here’s what I love most about this chalk paint: It can be tinted in ANY of the colors Behr offers.
 Yep, that’s right — all those walls of swatches you see can be made into a chalk paint.
 This is a huge deal, because many of the other chalk paint brands come in maybe 30-40 colors.
 Sure, you can lighten them or tint them or play around with the shade, but that gets time consuming and can be an annoying process, especially if the color doesn’t turn out exactly as you’d hoped after experimenting.

-I promise you: I’m not holding back!
-And if I’m being totally honest, I think I was skeptical about the quality of Behr at first only because of the price point, especially since I had paid an arm and a leg for other similar paints in the past.
-So as soon as I discovered that Behr quality was just as good as my gals Annie and Amy (yes, we’re on a first-name basis like BFFs now), I pretty much wanted to shout all of this from the rooftops.
+I was skeptical about the quality of Behr at first only because of the price point, especially since I had paid an arm and a leg for other similar paints in the past, but wound up being happy with the paint quality and the results for my project.

 Was this post helpful?
 Pin it!